-Director Date of Appointment Due date for Re-election/ election
+Director Date of Appointment Due date for Re-election

-lain Ferguson (Chairman) 1 December 2017 AGM 2024
+lain Ferguson (Chairman) 1 December 2017 AGM 2025

-Mandy Clements 18 September 2020 AGM 2024
+Mandy Clements 18 September 2020 AGM 2025

-Gordon Neilly 30 April 1997 AGM 2024
+Gordon Neilly 30 April 1997 AGM 2025

-Paul Read 1 December 2017 AGM 2024
+Paul Read 1 December 2017 AGM 2025

-Robbie Robertson 18 September 2020 AGM 2024
+Robbie Robertson 18 September 2020 AGM 2025

-Jean Sharp 21 July 2016 AGM 2024
+Jean Sharp 21 July 2016 n/a

-Jennifer Thomas 1 May 2024 AGM 2024
+Jennifer Thomas 1 May 2024 AGM 2025

 Any new Directors appointed during the year must stand for election at the first Annual General Meeting following their appointment.
 All Directors retire annually and, where appropriate, stand for re-election.
+As noted in the Chairman's Statement, Jean Sharp has indicated her intention to retire from the Board and will not stand for re-election at the AGM.
 There is no notice period and no provision for compensation on early termination of appointment.